JohnAD/bson/docs/index.rst

 CREATING A BSON DOCUMENT USING BRACKETS
 ---------------------------------------

-You can use a pair of '@@' symbols prefixing a pair of brackets with json-like data in between to create a quick an easy BSON document.
+You can use a pair of '@@' symbols prefixing a pair of curly braces with json-like data in between to create a quick an easy BSON document.

 For example: